-Both treatment group and comparison group were divided into locations inside and outside urban areas.
-Consequently analyses were made for roundabouts inside urban areas using all locations in the comparison group inside urban areas as a comparison group for this estimation.
+Both treatment group and comparison group were divided into locations inside and outside built-up areas.
+Consequently analyses were made for roundabouts inside built-up areas using all locations in the comparison group inside built-up areas as a comparison group for this estimation.
 The treatment locations were divided into three groups, depending whether the investigated intersection was equipped with traffic signals or not in the before-situation ("traffic signals before", "no traffic signals before", "traffic signals unknown").
 The effectiveness-index was calculated for each treatment location using the described methodology.
 After calculating the effectiveness-index for all the locations in the same group a meta-analysis was made for the whole group.

-Table 7 shows the results of the analyses.
-The best estimate for the overall effect of roundabouts on injury accidents involving bicyclists is an increase of 29%.
+Table 8 shows the results of the analyses.
+The best estimate for the overall effect of roundabouts on injury accidents involving bicyclists on or nearby the roundabout is an increase of 29%.
 The best estimate for the effect on accidents involving fatal and serious injuries is an increase of 49 or 50%.
 Both effects are significant at the 0.05-level.